 Love this blog post!!
 Let’s keep fighting the mythology and insist upon science-based approaches to education!

 I love people discussing education.
-It means they are concerned, it means they care about how children and youngsters are being thaught.
-Sad thing is that quite often you still hear things that are in fact popular myths that have been debunked by science for years.
+It means they are concerned.
+It means they care about how children and youngsters are being thaught.
+Sad thing is that quite often you still hear things that are in fact popular myths.
+These myths have been debunked by science for years.
 Even more sad is that while I can understand this from someone who hasn’t studied educational sciences or who isn’t a teacher, I often read this kind of myths even in textbooks used in teacher training!

-Ok, just to help out, some examples of myths that I have heard over and over again and sometimes make me feel I just want to start throwing things:
+Ok, just to help out, some examples of myths that I have heard over and over again.
+Sometimes they make me feel I just want to start throwing things:

 • The Learning Pyramid